-- On the ground, both plane and warehouse facilities are climate-controlled for the safety of your pet.
+- Warehouse facilities and aircraft are climate-controlled for the safety of your pet.
 To ensure comfort in any weather conditions, pets will be the last cargo loaded and the first cargo unloaded from the plane.

 - Pets receive personal handling in climate-controlled vehicles for connections in United's hubs if the animal will be exposed to temperatures greater than 85°F (29.5°C) for more than 45 minutes.

 - How much does it cost to ship my pet?

 The cost to ship your pet depends on the combined weight of your pet and its kennel.
 For more information, go to the PetSafe Rates section of our website.
 Please note that the posted rates do not include additional fuel and freight processing service charges.
 Certain international routes may also include additional travel service charges.